 POST SURGERY ACTIVITY

-After your dog recovers from surgery, you must remember that your its tracheal opening will always be partially open, so you must constantly guard against the danger of aspiration pneumonia.
+After your dog recovers from surgery, you must remember that your its tracheal opening will always be partially open.
+This means you must constantly guard against the danger of aspiration pneumonia.

 Opinions vary regarding the best way to do this.